SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

 * You must have JAVA 11 installed
 * You must have `JDBC <java_jdbc>`_ deployed
 * You must have Kafka Connect installed
-* Your network bandwidth must be at least 100 mega per second
+* Your network bandwidth must be at least 100 megabytes per second
-* You must have Kafka 2.12-3.2.1
+* You must have Kafka 2.12—3.2.1
 * Streamed data supported format is JSON

 Kafka Connector Installation and Configuration